second-state/interest-earner-smart-contract/test/restake_logic.md

 | percentageBasisPoints               | 1000         |

-- the `initialStakingTimestamp[msg.sender]` must not be zero i.e. there must be tokens staked [x]
+- the `initialStakingTimestamp[msg.sender]` must not be zero i.e. there must be tokens staked ✅
-- the `block.timestamp` must be greater than the initialStakingTimestamp[msg.sender] and the timePeriod of the term in play (term must be over already) i.e. `1647143500 > 1647143446` must be true [x]
+- the `block.timestamp` must be greater than the initialStakingTimestamp[msg.sender] and the timePeriod of the term in play (term must be over already) i.e. `1647143500 > 1647143446` must be true ✅
-- the token address passed in to the function must be the same as the official ERC20 which is being staked here [x]
+- the token address passed in to the function must be the same as the official ERC20 which is being staked here ✅
-- the expectedInterest[msg.sender] alread owed to this user plus the balance currently staked by this user must be less than or equal to the amount available in the reserve pool i.e. `(400000000000 + 400000) < 800000000000` [x]
+- the expectedInterest[msg.sender] alread owed to this user plus the balance currently staked by this user must be less than or equal to the amount available in the reserve pool i.e. `(400000000000 + 400000) < 800000000000` ✅
-- the new amount to invest is the sum of the principle and interest owned to this `msg.sender` i.e. `400000400000` [x]
+- the new amount to invest is the sum of the principle and interest owned to this `msg.sender` i.e. `400000400000` ✅
-- the new amount must qualify in terms of min and max allowable values i.e. `400000400000 > 315360000000` and `400000400000 < 2**256 - 1` [x]
+- the new amount must qualify in terms of min and max allowable values i.e. `400000400000 > 315360000000` and `400000400000 < 2**256 - 1` ✅
 - tokens are released in terms of emitting an event log only

 **DATA example update**